 I worked extra hard, both in therapy and on my own, to learn what my triggers are and how to cope with them.
 Then on March 8th, just a little over two months after getting clean, I found out that I was pregnant and my whole life changed in an instant.
 At a time when it should have felt the opposite my entire world immediately felt at peace (hence the name Paxton meaning “peace town”).
 I knew that being pregnant while in recovery would mean having to work twice as hard because my life was no longer just about me.
 And it was hard.
 Just because I was pregnant didn’t mean that the cravings/urges went away, but it did mean that I now had two reasons to fight hard: for myself and for him.
 I continued therapy twice a week my entire pregnancy, not because I needed to but because it’s my favorite form of self love.
 I focused on bettering my mental health, I re-enrolled in school and graduated from college, and worked 4 jobs at one time.
 I focused completely on myself so that I could shift my focus to be completely on him once he was born.
 I busted my butt as a single mom to provide everything he could possibly need to give him the life he deserved.
 I truly made myself proud throughout my entire pregnancy.

 While I was pregnant I was told that because of my past I might “not be a good mom.”
 I got in my car and bawled after those words were spoken over me, who wouldn’t?
 I let myself feel that pain for a couple minutes, then I reminded myself that I’m a badass because I fought for recovery instead of a life of addiction.
 I took something that was literally trying to take my life and I turned it into something that made me a warrior.
 That doesn’t make me less than or unfit to be a mom.
 Actually you know what?
 I think my past makes me an even better mom.
 Being a mom in recovery forces me to be more self-aware and extremely diligent in everything I do.
 It has challenged me to eliminate all toxic elements, including people, from my life so that I can give Pax the best possible atmosphere to grow up in.
 It has taught me to set boundaries and the importance of keeping them in place even when it’s hard.
-I’ve chosen to remain sober, too, because Pax deserves a mom who is fully present.
 Being a mom in recovery reminds me that I’m strong and brave and capable and it has shaped me to be EXACTLY who Paxton needs.

 Paxton has never known a world where I was on drugs, and I promise that he never will.
 For the rest of my life I will wake up and fight because that is what he deserves, and it’s what I deserve too.
 So here’s to one year + a lifetime of FREEDOM!